akshayjshah/blog/content/post/audible-literacy-test.md

   or me.")
 * "Jane and myself will go to the meeting."
 (Replace with "Jane and I.")

-And there you have it--a simple, audible grammar test.
+And there you have it---a simple, audible grammar test.
 Its false-positive rate is low, and it's particularly good at detecting the overly self-important candidate (or co-worker).